They Both Die at the End: Plot

 Rufus and Mateo go to The World Travel Arena for Deckers where they can experience dangerous activities without fear.
 Mateo asks Lidia to meet them there, and the three do some of the Decker activities at the center.
-Rufus receives a call from Malcolm and Tagoe, who were released from custody, and tells them to bring Aimee and meet him at the a club for Deckers.
+Rufus receives a call from Malcolm and Tagoe, who were released from custody, and tells them to bring Aimee and meet him at a club for Deckers.

 At the club, Mateo finally works up the courage to kiss Rufus.
 Rufus says goodbye to the Plutos and Mateo says goodbye to Lidia.
 Peck and his gang arrive at the club, having tracked Rufus using his Instagram posts, with a loaded gun.
 Aimee tries to talk him down, giving Mateo enough time to cause a commotion, making Peck drop the gun.
 Mateo and Rufus return to Mateo's apartment.
 They lie in bed and confess their love for one another, falling asleep together.

 Mateo wakes up first and goes into the kitchen to make breakfast.
 He absentmindedly turns on the burner which he had told his neighbor not to fix earlier that day since he knew he would be dying.
 The burner explodes, and Rufus wakes up and flees the building.
 Mateo is declared dead at the scene and a devastated Rufus calls Lidia to inform her.
 Rufus visits Mateo's father in the hospital and tells the unconscious man all about their day.
 He leaves a note telling Mateo's father who Rufus was and to look at the photos of Rufus and Mateo on the Instagram account.

 On his way to the park to spend his final hours, Rufus puts on his headphones to listen to the video he took of Mateo singing when they were in his room together and steps out into the road without looking, getting hit by a car.